korbinian90/mrsi_pipeline_neurodesk/Part1/Matlab_Compiled/readme.txt

        ./run_flip_mask.sh <mcr_directory> <argument_list>

-    at Linux or Mac command prompt. <mcr_directory> is the directory where version 9.11 of the MATLAB Runtime is installed or the directory where MATLAB is installed on the machine. <argument_list> is all the arguments you want to pass to your application.
+    at Linux or Mac command prompt. <mcr_directory> is the directory where MATLAB Runtime(R2023a) is installed or the directory where MATLAB is installed on the machine. <argument_list> is all the arguments you want to pass to your application.
 For example,

-    If you have version 9.11 of the MATLAB Runtime installed in /mathworks/home/application/v911, run the shell script as:
+    If you have MATLAB Runtime(R2023a) installed in /mathworks/home/application/R2023a, run the shell script as:

-       ./run_flip_mask.sh /mathworks/home/application/v911
+       ./run_flip_mask.sh /mathworks/home/application/R2023a

     If you have MATLAB installed in /mathworks/devel/application/matlab, run the shell script as: